Updated on 23rd August, 2023 by Martin Astley

 Other potential faults

 It can be an expensive job if your boiler has a breakdown.
-In fact, 1 in 10 homeowners are met with bills over £1000.
-If you feel that you need an engineer to attend we have a range of care plans that can look after your needs – including one-off repairs, boiler breakdowns and home emergency cover plans.
+In fact, one out of every ten homeowners receive bills more than £1,000.
+If you feel that you need an engineer to attend, we have a range of care plans that can look after your needs, including one-off repairs, boiler breakdown cover, and home emergency cover policy.
 Please contact us to find out more.

-Don’t attempt to touch any part of your boiler or central heating system if you’re unsure.
+If you’re unsure, don’t attempt to touch any part of your boiler or central heating system.
 Did you know?
 It’s illegal for anyone to use a gas appliance if they think it’s unsafe.
-It’s always better to be safe than sorry as you could make things worse.
+It’s always better to be safe than sorry, as you could worsen things.

-Instead, call us on 0345 3192 247 and we can help.
-Our technical team will run through some simple troubleshooting to see if your problem can be resolved on the phone or they can book one of our friendly and knowledgeable Gas Safe registered engineers to get you back up and running as soon as possible.
+Instead, call us at 0345 3192 247, and we can help.
+Our technical team will run through some simple troubleshooting to see if your problem can be resolved over the phone, or we can book one of our friendly and knowledgeable Gas Safe registered engineers to get you back up and running as soon as possible.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.